Moving to Oxfordshire: a guide to school applications

 Infant school (aged 4 to 7) and junior school (aged 7 to 11)

-There are only three infant and three junior schools in Oxfordshire.
+There are only two infant and two junior schools in Oxfordshire.

 They will start in Reception Year, and when they are in Year 2 (aged 7 or 8), they need to move to a junior or primary school (for Years 3 to 6).
 In some cases, an infant school will have a linked junior school.
 But you can apply to any junior or primary school.